Webhooks Integration

 Webhook logs

-Every webhook event being carried out on the platform will be automatically sent to the Webhook's URL.
+All webhook events on the platform will be automatically sent to the designated webhook URL and can be converted into JSON format.

 Webhook event